Shor Macha: Music video

-The main concept and theme of the video is very eye catching and activating.
-The plot of the video wheels around highlighting the current problems and dilemmas confronted by Pakistan and later in the video the focus deflects on the past glorious accomplishments.
-Through the lyrics the message about a safer and stable future is given towards the end.
-The video unfolds with the images from deserted streets of the inner Lahore and disappointed faces of the children and young men.
-The starting part is very captivating and unique in its own way.
-The nation is being asked to get up from the deep slumber, voice their feelings, show some enthusiasm, change their thoughts and do something on their own.
-Meanwhile, all the band members are seen during the starting phase.
-The video initially shows EP performing in a digitally created stadium concert; which again is a message of hope, that someday somehow Pakistan would likely have huge gatherings like this without any alarms.
+The main concept and theme of the video focus on the social and political issues confronted by Pakistan, while later referring to past achievements.
+Through the lyrics, the video presents a message concerning a safer and stable future.
+The video opens with images from the streets of inner Lahore, along with images of children and young men.
+The opening sequence depicts the nation being encouraged to become more active, express their views, and take action.
+Meanwhile, all the band members are shown during the opening phase.
+The video initially shows EP performing in a digitally created stadium concert, which can be interpreted as depicting the possibility of large-scale public gatherings in Pakistan without security concerns.

 A screenshot from the video showing the band performing in a stadium.

 The video is shot on various locations from Pakistan; Mazar-e-Quaid, Minar-e-Pakistan, Badshahi Masjid, Kallar Kahar, Bahawalpur Fort, Cholistan Desert and interior Lahore, to name a few.
 The video emphasizes on present issues in Pakistan such as; terrorism, flood and illiteracy, followed by the phrases “Mera hai yakeen mera hai, Imaan mere hatho mai, Ho kiya ye sara jahan” which again is a message of trust and happiness to people out there who have abandoned all the hopes.
-Towards the end, Ahmed Ali Butt rap in Urdu which is shot from Minar-e-Pakistan’s top.
+Towards the end, Ahmed Ali Butt raps in Urdu which is shot from Minar-e-Pakistan’s top.
 It is coupled with some clips from Pakistan Resolution Day as well.
-Then the National Anthem is being synchronized with the song along with the sequences of our National achievements such as; images from the army side, missile launches, Abdus Salaam receiving Nobel Prize, Jansher Khan, celebrations after winning World Cup 1992 and 2009, music legends Nazia Hassan, Nusrat Fateh Ali Khan, Noor Jehan and finally sequence of Nishan-e-Haider holders, is shown.
+Then the National Anthem is being synchronized with the song along with the sequences of our National achievements such as; images from the army side, missile launches, Abdus Salam receiving the Nobel Prize, Jansher Khan, celebrations after winning World Cup 1992 and 2009, music legends Nazia Hassan, Nusrat Fateh Ali Khan, Noor Jehan and finally sequence of Nishan-e-Haider holders, is shown.

-The video of the single "Shor Macha" is directed by one of the most awards winning directors of Pakistan, Bilal Lashari, who has previously come up with sterling music video concepts as well.
-Wardrobe and styling by Munib Nawaz and make up is given by Mahram Azmat, who are very popular in the Pakistani fashion industry.
-Moreover, the production of the video is done by Creative Village.
+The video of the single "Shor Macha" is directed by Bilal Lashari.
+Wardrobe and styling by Munib Nawaz and make up by Mahram Azmat.
+The production of the video was done by Creative Village.